 Surrounding the nave, these series of side chapels – interspersed with the gleaming bronze Stations of the Cross, designed by Sean Rice – allow for silent prayer and contemplation.
 Each space with its own, distinctive spiritual atmosphere.

 Want to find out more?
-You can visit us seven days a week and even book a guided tour of the Cathedral.
-Entrance is free at all times.
+You can visit us seven days a week and entrance is free at all times.

 For details of tours or to request multi-language guides, email us here.